bparanj/crystal/programming/iac/docs/next/virtual-host.md

 - Caddy's configuration syntax is straightforward and human-readable, making it easier to set up and manage as a reverse proxy compared to some other servers.
 Configurations that might be complex in other servers can often be accomplished in Caddy with fewer lines of code.

 ### 3. **Zero Downtime Reloads**
 - Caddy supports hot configuration reloads without the need to restart the server, leading to zero downtime when changes are made.
-This feature is particularly useful in production environments where service continuity is critical.
+This feature is useful in production environments where service continuity is critical.

 ### 4. **Built-in Load Balancing**
 - Caddy includes built-in support for load balancing, allowing you to distribute incoming traffic across multiple backend servers easily.
 This can improve the reliability and scalability of your applications.